Are you ready for recipes to make some mason jar make-ahead meals? Get over 30 recipes to get you started on stocking your pantry or for great gifts!

 Meals, drinks, and desserts in jars are also a great way to get prepared for camping, hiking, or other outings without spending a lot of money.

 This is a great way to take dry foods bought in bulk and create something delicious for later use.
 What you are doing essentially, is creating your own groceries!

 Skip the boxed Hamburger Helper, or bagged cookie mix and go for something more healthy where YOU control the ingredients!

-How about gifts in a jar ideas for a neighbor, teacher, or friend?
-Healthy cookie mixes or drink mixes are always welcomed!
+How about gifts-in-a-jar ideas for a neighbor, teacher, or friend?
+Healthy cookie mixes or drink mixes are always welcome!